ThangLe2209/MockProjectShoppingStore/README.md

   },
   "TimeZoneId": "SE Asia Standard Time" // GMT+7.
 If do not us Windows OS change it to: Asia/Bangkok
 ```
 - Add migration and update Database for BE,IDP.
+(If any changes)